kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/motivation.md

 ![question](./question.png)

-**Note:** One potential solution to this issue, is to slow down when reading, and use other context clues to sanity check what you think you have read!
+**Note:** One potential solution to this issue is to slow down when reading and use other context clues to sanity check what you think you have read!

 ---